ArchFeh/bug-wrangler/README.md

 bugler is a irc bot for gentoo riscv team to conveniently handle bugs which posted in bugzilla.
 # changelog:

-when bugs are closed by b.g.o, notify.fix fatal wrong in update bugs
+when bugs are closed by b.g.o, notify.

+fix fatal wrong in update bugs

 add private message support, you can do what you want without spam your channel
 # To use this bot, command: .b cmd.